pombreda/lepl/doc-src/download.rst

 However, it's not regularly tested on anything other than 3.0.

 It does not work with Python 2.5.
-Incompatabilities include:
+Incompatibilities include:

   * with contexts
   * setter decorators